Invertible disformal transformations with higher derivatives: Invertibility of disformal transformations

-One may think that arbitrary tensors of the form~$\Phi_\mn^{n}\coloneqq \phi_\mu^{\alpha_1}\phi_{\alpha_1}^{\alpha_2}\cdots\phi_{\alpha_{n-1}\nu}$ (e.g., $\Phi_\mn^1=\phi_\mn$ and $\Phi_\mn^2=\phi_\mu^\alpha\phi_{\alpha\mu}$) and/or scalar quantities constructed from $g_\mn$, $\phi_\mu$, and $\Phi_\mn^{n}$ (e.g., $\Box\phi$ and $\phi_\alpha^\beta\phi_\beta^\alpha$) can be included in the transformation law~\eqref{disformal2}.
-In this case, one can make use of the Cayley-Hamilton theorem, which allows us to write any $\Phi_\mn^{n}$ with $n\ge 4$ in terms of $g_\mn$, $\phi_\mn$, $\Phi_\mn^{2}$, and $\Phi_\mn^{3}$ in four dimensions.
-Therefore, considering a transformation composed of $g_\mn$, $\phi_\mn$, $\Phi_\mn^{2}$, and $\Phi_\mn^{3}$, the property~[\ref{propertyA}] may be satisfied, which allows us to systematically construct the inverse metric.
+One may think that arbitrary tensors of the form~$\Phi_\mn^{n}\coloneqq \phi_\mu^{\alpha_1}\phi_{\alpha_1}^{\alpha_2}\cdots\phi_{\alpha_{n-1}\nu}$ (e.g., $\Phi_\mn^1=\phi_\mn$ and $\Phi_\mn^2=\phi_\mu^\alpha\phi_{\alpha\nu}$) and/or scalar quantities constructed from $g_\mn$, $\phi_\mu$, and $\Phi_\mn^{n}$ (e.g., $\Box\phi$ and $\phi_\alpha^\beta\phi_\beta^\alpha$) can be included in the transformation law~\eqref{disformal2}.
+For instance, one could consider transformations of the form~\eqref{disformal_noninv}, in which a term with $\phi_\mn$ is present.
+In this case, one can make use of the Cayley-Hamilton theorem, which allows us to write any $\Phi_\mn^{n}$ with $n\ge D$ in terms of $g_\mn,\phi_\mn,\Phi_\mn^{2},\cdots,\Phi_\mn^{D-1}$.
+Therefore, considering a transformation composed of $g_\mn,\phi_\mn,\Phi_\mn^{2},\cdots,\Phi_\mn^{D-1}$, the property~[\ref{propertyA}] may be satisfied, which allows us to systematically construct the inverse metric.
 However, as mentioned earlier, a composition of such transformations generates various terms with the third-order derivative of the scalar field as well as the second-order derivative of the metric through the Christoffel symbol [see \eqref{Ctensor} and \eqref{nnf}], which are not contained in the original transformation law.
 Hence, it is practically difficult to remove all such terms, implying that the property~[\ref{propertyB}] cannot be satisfied in general.
+This explains why transformations of the form~\eqref{disformal_noninv} are noninvertible, as shown in \cite{Babichev:2021bim}.
 The reason why we could obtain a concise invertibility condition for the transformation~\eqref{disformal2} is that there is only a single function~$\bar{X}(\phi,X,Y,Z)$ that controls whether or not the class of transformations is closed under the functional composition.
 The point is that, so long as the conditions in \eqref{inv_cond} are satisfied, the Christoffel symbols are encapsulated in two sets of scalar quantities~$(Y,Z)$ and $(\bar{Y},\bar{Z})$, between which the invertibility is manifest.

 As a final remark, the above discussion can be extended to more general transformations containing the third derivative of $\phi$,

 where $Y_\mu\coloneqq \pa_\mu Y$, $Z_\mu\coloneqq \pa_\mu Z$, and here \be F_i=F_i(\phi,X,Y,Z,\phi_\mu Y^\mu,\phi_\mu Z^\mu,X_\mu Y^\mu,X_\mu Z^\mu,Y_\mu Y^\mu,Y_\mu Z^\mu, Z_\mu Z^\mu). \ee Likewise, it is straightforward to include arbitrarily higher-order derivatives of $\phi$ in the transformation.
 Rather than presenting a general discussion, we shall provide an example of invertible disformal transformations with the third derivative of $\phi$ in \S\ref{ssec:ex2}.